wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: If you want help with troubleshooting, visit this section of the Wazuh documentation.
-Here you can see how to test the integration, common errors, and more.
+  :description: Visit this section of the Wazuh documentation If you need help with troubleshooting.
+Here you can find some common errors and more.

 .. _amazon_troubleshooting: